pymc-devs/pymc-examples/myst_nbs/gaussian_processes/log-gaussian-cox-process.myst.md

 az.summary(trace, var_names=["mu", "rho"])
 ```

 We are also interested in looking at the value of the intensity field at a large number of new points in space.
-We can accomodate this within our model by including a new random variable for the latent Gaussian process evaluated at a denser set of points.
+We can accommodate this within our model by including a new random variable for the latent Gaussian process evaluated at a denser set of points.
 Using `sample_posterior_predictive`, we generate posterior predictions on new data points contained in the variable `intensity_new`.

 ```{code-cell} ipython3
 x_new = np.linspace(5, 275, 20)